AquarHEAD/opsUIproto/README.md

 Needed arguments:

 - Payment Name: some meaningful name describing the payment
-- Payment From: the other one involved in the payment
+- Payment Recipient: the other one involved in the payment
+- Money Amount: how much money to pay
+- Success Callback: callback on success
+- Failure Callback: callback on failure
 - Detail Link(optional): a link to where user can view the details

 `/payment/info/[order_id]?service_id=&service_secret=`

 *Private*

-Mainly for checking payment status asynchronously.
+For checking payment status asynchronously.

 `/pay/[order_id]`